Restore strength AND comfort

 Pain Following a Dental Filling

-It is common to feel slight tenderness or sensitivity in the treated area for a few hours after your appointment.
+It is common to feel slight tenderness or sensitivity after a dental filling treatment.
 If discomfort persists, you can take an over-the-counter pain reliever or apply a warm compress or ice pack to your jaw for short periods.

 Local anesthesia typically wears off within two to seven hours.
 During this time, you may feel mild discomfort as sensation returns.
-To help your filling set properly and avoid irritation, try to avoid acidic, sticky, or very cold foods for the next day or two.
+To help your composite resin filling set properly, avoid acidic, sticky, or very cold foods for the next day or two.